tchoi8/teachingasart2018/assignments/3_Syllabus/sam_hains.md

 “The virtual is opposed not to the real but to the actual.
 The virtual is fully real.." (_Difference and Repetition_, Deleuze, 1968)

 #### Week 2:
-Session 03: Reality as a social construction.
-Drawing from Deleuze's 'Assemblage Theory' we will consider how ideas and systems can be broken down into other ideas and yet maintain their significance as a whole.
-This will lead us to a discussion about the idea of emergence and scientific reductionism.<br/>
-Session 04: Field Trip - How might 'virtual experience' exist in physical space?
+Session 03: Field Trip - How might 'virtual experience' exist in physical space?
 [Dialogue in the Dark](http://www.dialogue-in-the-dark.com/).<br/>
+Session 04: Reality as social construction.
+Community as assemblage of people.
+We will consider how ideas and systems can be broken down into other ideas and yet maintain their significance as a whole.
+We will pay close attention to how this applies to notions of community in rural, urban and online contexts. <br/>
 Homework:  Field trip report

 ### Module 2:  Virtual Spaces